 Rural Health Innovations (RHI), LLC is a subsidiary of the National Rural Health Resource Center (The Center), a non-profit organization.
-Together, RHI and The Center are the nation's leading technical assistance (TA) and knowledge centers in rural health.
+Together, RHI and The Center are leading national technical assistance and knowledge centers in rural health.
 In partnership with The Center, RHI enhances the health of rural communities by providing products and services with a focus on excellence and innovation.
-RHI is providing TA to the Allied Health Workforce Training, Development, Planning, and HIT Workforce Network grantees through a contract with the Federal Office of Rural Health Policy.
+RHI is providing TA to the Allied Health Training Network grantees through a contract with the federal Office of Rural Health Policy.